mr-karan/doggo/docs/src/content/docs/guide/examples.md

     doggo example.com --ecs 1.1.1.0/24 @8.8.8.8
     ```

-24. Use DNS Cookie for enhanced security:
+24. **Real-world example: Test geo-aware DNS with Netflix**

+    Netflix uses geo-aware DNS to route users to regional servers.
+Query from different locations to see how they return different IP addresses:

     ```bash
+    # From USA (using subnet 8.8.8.0/24)
+    doggo netflix.com --ecs 8.8.8.0/24 @8.8.8.8
+    # Returns: 3.225.92.8 (AWS US-East servers)

+    # From India (using subnet 49.207.0.0/24)
+    doggo netflix.com --ecs 49.207.0.0/24 @8.8.8.8
+    # Returns: 54.246.79.9 (AWS EU-Ireland servers)

+    # From Germany (using subnet 5.9.0.0/24)
+    doggo netflix.com --ecs 5.9.0.0/24 @8.8.8.8
+    # Returns: 54.74.73.31 (AWS EU-Ireland servers)
+    ```

+    Notice how Netflix returns **completely different IP addresses** based on your location.
+This ensures you connect to the closest data center for faster streaming.

+    **Understanding CDN behavior:**
+    - Some services like Netflix use **geo-aware DNS** (different IPs per region)
+    - Others like Cloudflare use **Anycast** (same IPs globally, routing happens at network level)
+    - ECS lets you test this without actually traveling!

+25. Use DNS Cookie for enhanced security:

+    ```bash
     doggo example.com --cookie @1.1.1.1
     ```

-25. Combine EDNS options for privacy and debugging:
+26. Combine EDNS options for privacy and debugging:

     ```bash
     doggo example.com --nsid --cookie --padding @1.1.1.1